sourcematters/try-and/README.md

 # try-and
-Reddit bot to correct incorrect use of "try and" to "try to."
+Reddit bot to correct the use of "try and" to "try to."